obeidjad/drone_project_final/README.md

 # TESTING
 -Testing disable activation (Done, Activation will be removed)

--Testing detecting doors using optical flow
+-Testing detecting doors using optical flow (Done, works very well !!)

 -Testing the Turning to a specified angle (Done, it works)